ucsd-cse12-f22/ucsd-cse12-f22.github.io/_assignments/pa8.md

 5. Given an array of distinct elements, print the closest greater element for every element.
 The closest greater element for an element `x` is the smallest element on the right side of `x` in array which is greater than `x`.
 Elements for which no greater element exist, consider next greater element as -1.

 ## Clarification
-- If you're finding a different path than the ones we've specified, change the order in which you check neighbors and push them into the `PriorityQueue` to be North->South->East->West.
-The larger graphs could potentially have more than one solution which was not intended.
 - You should use `compare` in `existsAndGreater()`, which is where you should check if the indices exists before calling `compare`.
 - Your implementation of Heap should simply use the `Comparator` that was passed into it's constructor to do the comparisons.
 You do not need to specify Min/Max anywhere in your Heap implementation so long as you are correctly using the passed in `Comparator` object.
 - `Integer::compare` will result in a max heap. `Collections.reverseOrder(Integer::compare)` will result in a min heap.